cianbrady123/drum_machine/README.md

 ![App screenshot](drum.png)

-With tightly designed PCBs we managed to make a sound that now digital computer could ever.
+With tightly designed PCBs we managed to make a sound that no digital computer could ever.